Zafar Ahmad Usmani

+Zafar Ahmad Usmani (4 October 1892 - 1974), also known as Zafar Ahmad Thanwi, was a Pakistani independence activist and Islamic jurist who became an influential figure of the Deobandi movement.

-He is most famous for having written I'la Al-Sunan, a 20 volume Hadith encyclopedia of Hanafi proofs, written as a refutation by the Hanafi school against the objections raised by the growing Ahl-i Hadith movement, as per the request of his uncle Ashraf Ali Thanwi.
+He is most famous for having written I'la Al-Sunan, a 20-volume Hadith encyclopedia of Hanafi proofs, written as a refutation by the Hanafi school against the objections raised by the growing Ahl-i Hadith movement, as per the request of his uncle Ashraf Ali Thanwi.

 Birth

 Zafar Ahmad Usmani was born on 4 October 1892 in Deoband.
 His ism (given name) was Zafar Ahmad.
-His nasab (patronymic) is: Zafar Ahmad ibn Lateef Ahmad ibn Nehal Ahmad ibn Karamat Hussain ibn Nabi Bakhsh ibn Hayātullah ibn Ināyatullah ibn Laqā'ullāh ibn Ihsānullāh ibn Nasīrullah ibn Dīwān Lutfullah ibn Owais ibn Ahmad ibn Abd al-Razzāq ibn Muhammad Hasan ibn Habībullah ibn Usmān ibn Ali ibn Shaykh Muhammad ibn Fazlullāh ibn Abu al-Wafā Usmāni.
+His nasab (patronymic) is: Zafar Ahmad ibn Lateef Ahmad ibn Nehal Ahmad ibn Karamat Hussain ibn Nabi Bakhsh ibn Hayātullah ibn Ināyatullah ibn Laqā'ullāh ibn Ihsānullāh ibn Nasīrullah ibn Dīwān Lutfullah ibn Owais ibn Ahmad ibn Abd al-Razzāq ibn Muḥammad Hasan ibn Habībullah ibn Usmān ibn Ali ibn Shaykh Muḥammad ibn Fazlullāh ibn Abu al-Wafā Usmāni.

 Education and career

 After the death of his mother when he was 3, he was raised by his grandmother, considered to be a religious woman.
 He started studying and memorizing the Quran at the age of 5.
 At age 7, he studied Mathematics, Urdu, and Persian under Mawlana Muhammad Yasin.
 His uncle, Ashraf Ali Thanwi guided him as he studied with more religious scholars.

 In Pakistan, he became a close associate of Maulana Shabbir Ahmad Usmani and an active member of Jamiat Ulema-e-Islam founded by him.
 After the death of Shabbir Ahmad Usmani in 1949, he and Maulana Ehteshamul Haq Thanvi became key leaders of this party.